fernandobhz/github-issues/README.md

 * JWT_SECRET: A secret password to encrypt JWT
 * MONGO_CONNECTION_STRING: The mongodb connection string
 * GITHUB_API_ENDPOINT: The github api, this is optional there is a default value to "https://api.github.com/"
+* FIRST_STATS_UPDATE_DELAY: A delay for the first stat update
 * STATS_UPDATE_PERIODICITY: The amount in milliseconds to update the stats, default to 24h
+* NETWORK_RETRY_ATTEMPTS: An array with number of seconds to wait before retry another network call, eg: [1, 10, 60, 600].
+This means that the first attempt will be delayed in 1 sec, the second one in 10 seconds, the third in 1 minute and the last in 10 minutes
 ## Git Hub Token
 You should inform a GITHUB_TOKEN in .env file
 It'll upgrade your rate limit from 60 requests per hour to 5000 requests per hour.